What Do Financial Advisors Do? (And Do I Need One?)

-6) What Do Financial Advisors Do?
-They Help You to Act Rationally
+6. Financial Advisors Help You to Act Rationally

 Human beings are not naturally programmed to manage money – especially our own.
 The Center for Retirement Research at Boston College has an interesting interactive video that educates users on “Curious Behaviors that Can Ruin Your Retirement.”

 According to research, our brains are wired to:

 - Not care very much about our future selves.
 Very few of us are good at delaying gratification – this is one of the reasons that saving for retirement is so difficult.